RedTurtle/rt.friendlyzcatalog/README.rst

 "slow" index (right not: only ``ZCTextIndex``) is skipped.

-So: after this call you catalog *can* contain old data in text indexes, but the reindex will be a lot quicker (expecially on sites where you indexes file contents)
+So: after this call you catalog *can* contain old data in text indexes, but the reindex will be a lot quicker (expecially on sites where you indexes file contents).

+Obviously, if you nead a good cleanup, just use the default "*Update catalog*"

 Safer unindex
 -------------